ScottTunstall/BinViewer/README.md

 ### Keyboard shortcuts

+Use CTRL+G to toggle grid on/off.
+This lets you identify individual pixels in a sprite.

 You can zoom in or out with **CTRL+numpad plus/minus**, or input zoom factor into the zoom up/down control directly.

-When the offset control is in focus, you can use **Page Up/Down** to page faster through memory.
+When the offset control is in focus, you can use **Page Up/Down** to page faster through the sprite data.

 ### Special functions